-Do you travel for regularly work?
+Do you travel regularly for work?
 I have been there.
 As a former management consultant, I would get on an airplane twice a week, every week.
 I knew the NYC terminals like the back of my hand.
-I was at JFK airport so often, the barista at Starbucks was convinced that I worked at the airport.
+The barista at Starbucks was convinced that I worked at JFK airport because I was there so often.
 I flew coast to coast regularly and changed time zones on a weekly basis.

 I came into consulting as an experienced hire.
-I was very excited to start my new job, but knew it involved regular travel.
+While I was very excited to start my new job, I knew it involved regular travel.
 A healthy lifestyle is something that I really value so I was concerned about being able to make healthy choices away from home.
 It definitely took some trial and error, but I learned a few hacks that helped me maintain a healthy lifestyle while traveling for work.
+In this post, I will share six ways to maintain a healthy lifestyle while traveling for work.

 1. Pack Healthy Foods